HenrikBechmann/react-infinite-grid-scroller/README.md

-   cradleRowcount, // number of rows in the cradle (including any blank cells) viewportRowcount, // number of rows that can be shown in the viewport runwayRowcount, // extra leading and trailing cell rows beyond the viewport boundary SOL, // true or false, start of virtual list in the cradle EOL, // true or false, end of virtual list in the cradle lowindex, // of cells in the cradle highindex, // of cells in the cradle size, // count of cells in the cradle
+   cradleRowcount, // number of rows in the cradle (including any blank cells) viewportRowcount, // number of rows that can be shown in the viewport runwayRowcount, // extra leading and trailing cell rows beyond the viewport boundary SOL, // true or false, at start of virtual list in the cradle EOL, // true or false, at end of virtual list in the cradle lowindex, // of cells in the cradle highindex, // of cells in the cradle size, // count of cells in the cradle